“Vision without execution is just hallucination.”— Henry Ford

 For the self-employed, taking some of this time for personal time is much easier.
 Many business owners are so busy running their businesses that home chores and projects don’t get done.

 So many of my friends have discovered they can work from anywhere this past year.
 Many college students also realized that they could be anywhere if their classes were all online.
 I know some friends of mine went to Colorado and snowed skiing during their breaks.

 Another friend of mine is planning to work from Hawaii for a month.

 “The only man who makes no mistakes is the man who never does anything.”– Theodore Roosevelt

-For those who work the gig economy, having a phone and computer with you means you can work your down time from anywhere.
-Visit your family and if a call comes that you need to respond to, then just adjust.
+For those who work the gig economy, having a phone and computer with you means you can work your downtime from anywhere.
+Visit your family and if a call comes that you need to respond to, then adjust.

 Volunteer in your community.
 Find something that you can do to give back.
-It helps others and let others know your heart for community.
+It helps others and lets others know your heart for the community.

 One of the best things to do during a slow time is marketing.
-You maybe someone who needs to promote your products or services to drum up new business.
-Having authentic images of your product, your business or your staff can really put you ahead of your competitors and I can help you with it.
+You may be someone who needs to promote your products or services to drum up new business.
+Having authentic images of your product, company, or staff can put you ahead of your competitors, and I can help you with it.

 Work on telling your story of your business and how it intersects with your customer’s story.
-Hire me to help get on video client testimonials on how you made their lives better.
+Please hire me to help get on video client testimonials on how you made their lives better.